-Pete Davidson Says His Tattoo Artist Cautioned Him Against Getting More Ariana Grande Tattoos
+Pete Davidson’s Tattoo Artist Cautioned Him Against Getting More Ariana Grande Tattoos

-Pete Davidson’s tattoo artist warned the Saturday Night Live star against getting more Ariana Grande tattoos – before giving him an Ariana Grande tattooo.
+Pete Davidson’s tattoo artist warned the Saturday Night Live star against getting more Ariana Grande tattoos – before giving him an Ariana Grande tattoo.

 As ET Online reports, Jon Mesa, co-owner of No Idols Tattoo Shop in New York City’s Chinatown, told Pete that he should think twice, then three times, then four times about getting Ariana’s name or image tattooed onto his skin.
 Tattoos are permanent, after all, while relationships aren’t.
 Just ask Cazzie David: the face of Pete’s ex adorns his skin, and once Pete hooked up with Ariana, he called Mesa to discuss getting Cazzie covered up.